-Usually, you begin charging your phone with the power bank from 20-40% level.
+Usually, you begin charging your phone with a portable charger from 20-40% level.
 So, with bestselling 10000 mAH power bank such as Anker PowerCore 10000 USB-C or MI 10000 Ultra you can expect –

 Understanding Power Bank Capacity

-The reason for this mismatch is that mAH is not a good unit to measure battery capacity when the voltages of the battery and charged devices are different.
+The reason for this mismatch is that mAH is not a good unit to measure battery capacity when the output voltages of the battery and the charging devices are different.
 Li-ion batteries used in power banks output 3.7 volt (nominal) but your phones’ batteries get charged at 5 volt.

 mWH or watt-hours is the ideal way to measure a battery’s stored energy as it is voltage-independent and takes into account the total energy of the battery.